radioActivePiyush/Efficient-CMOS-Bandgap-Reference-Circuit/README.md

 # Circuit Implementation and Simulations
 *Few considerations common to all schematic designs below*
-* For all designs PTAT currents **Ix** (labeled in schematics and figures above) were designed to be around **3u A**.
+* For all designs PTAT currents **$I_x$** (labeled in schematics and figures above) were designed to be around **$3u A$**.
 * all mosfets use are of minimum dimensions.
-Although for real implementation dimensions can be increased to improve matching keeping W/L ratios same.
+Although for real implementation dimensions can be increased to improve matching keeping $W/L$ ratios same.
-*  PNP BJT bipolar devices are used for generation of PTAT currents.
+*  PNP BJT bipolar devices are used for generation of CTAT currents.
-* Ration of parallel BJTs for CTAT current generation is 4:1 for all designs.
+* Ration of parallel BJTs for PTAT current generation is 4:1 for all designs.
-* Vcc (supply voltage) = 3.3v
+* Vcc (supply voltage) = 3.3$v$
-* Temperature variation form -40 C to 125 C ,  Supply variation from 0v to 5v
+* Temperature variation form -40 &deg;C to 125 &deg;C ,  Supply variation from 0V to 5V

 ## • Case 1: Conventional BGR
 <center>